The future of digital SLRs

 Mechanical shutters are on the way out

 Current DSLRs use mechanical shutters just like film cameras.
 That's not because it's the best way to construct a camera.
 It's because the technology is available and mature, and current full-frame CCD technology requires the sensor to be covered while it's read out.
 More advanced sensor technology does no longer need a shutter (as seen from today's digicams), but image quality does not reach that of full-frame CCDs.
-So with the quality-aware buyers of DSLRs, mechanical shutters are currently the right compromise.
+So with the quality-aware buyers of DSLR, mechanical shutters are currently the right compromise.

 However, I believe this will change.
 Sensor technology will improve to the point that image quality can be retained even without a mechanical shutter.
 Then there's no longer a need to use shutters.
 This will all of a sudden improve the system significantly: